-Another peaceful night, though having told our new neighbours, out for a weekend in their campervan that the sheep will start baahh-ing at 08:00, they let me down and had a lie in, what with it being Sunday morning.
+Another peaceful night, though having told our new neighbours, out for a weekend in their campervan that the sheep will start baahh-ing at 08:00, they let me down and had a lie in, what with it being Sunday morning I suppose.

-I needed to put some air back in the air suspension, but with us being on an uneven surface I had to guess at it, and hope that within the next day or two we'll find ourselves on a level surface where I can check the levels.
+I needed to put some air back in the air suspension, but with us being on an uneven surface I had to guess at it, and hope that within the next day or two we'll find ourselves on an even surface where I can check the levels.

 We didn't have too far to travel to our next destination the Rose & Crown Hotel at Bainbridge in Wensleydale (N54.308695° W2.102842°) a 'Britstop' establishment.
 The journey took us further along the B6255, a narrow twisting road which was like a rollercoaster taking us continually up and down through some wonderful scenery.
 When we reached Hawes we turned right and travelled to Bainbridge along the A684, the main road running east to west through the Yorkshire Dales National Park.

-When we arrived at the 'Rose & Crown' The Chef popped in let them know we had arrived, my having booked it months ago, and asked if we could change our table booking to 18:00, lour thinking being that if there was any leftover roast dinners from lunchtime then if we got in at the beginning of the evening service our portions should still be warm.
-Willie Ekerslike, the barman, was quite happy to change the time and so we parked up and got ourselves settled before going for a walk around the village.
+When we arrived at the 'Rose & Crown' The Chef popped in let them know we had arrived, my having booked it months ago, and asked if we could change our table booking to 18:00, our thinking being that if there was any leftover roast dinners from lunchtime then if we got in at the beginning of the evening service our portions should still be warm.
+The barman, Willie Ekerslike, was quite happy to change the time and so we parked up and got ourselves settled before going for a walk around the village.